 Micronutrient deficiency is a common problem, especially for people following a standard american diet (SAD), but even among those of us who follow an ancestral diet.
 Even when eating whole, nutrient-dense foods and avoiding processed, nutrient-robbing foods, it can be challenging to get everything our bodies need.
 Fortunately, it seems that our gut bacteria may help to fill in some of the gaps.

-In this post, I?m going to talk about B vitamins, as there is a huge chunk of research focused on the topic.
+In this post, I’m going to talk about B vitamins, as there is a huge chunk of research focused on the topic.
 There is evidence that bacteria can supply other vitamins as well, and I?m planning to address those other nutrients in a future post.
-B-vitamin deficiency is a common symptom of small intestinal bacterial overgrowth (SIBO), indicating that a healthy gut with sufficient ratios of ?good? bacteria is necessary for proper nutrient production and absorption.
+B-vitamin deficiency is a common symptom of small intestinal bacterial overgrowth (SIBO), indicating that a healthy gut with sufficient ratios of ‘good’ bacteria is necessary for proper nutrient production and absorption.
 Gut bacteria are able to synthesize/produce most B vitamins, such as folate, biotin, B12, thiamine, and niacin.
 Bifidobacterium sp. in particular seem to be good at synthesizing vitamins, with some strains being much better producers than others.
-Importantly, the synthesized vitamins aren?t just hanging out in the gut once they?re made.
+Importantly, the synthesized vitamins aren’t just hanging out in the gut once they’re made.
 There are systems within the large intestine that allow our bodies to absorb and utilize these bacterially-produced vitamins.

 Individual B Vitamins

 Folate is essential for numerous functions such as vitamin, nucleotide, and amino acid synthesis and DNA replication, repair, and methylation.
 Folate is especially important during pregnancy, as it is critical for fetal development and the prevention of neural tube defects.
 Certain strains of bifidobacteria species have been shown to produce folate.
 Bifidobacterium bifidum (B. bifidum) and Bifidobacterium infantis (B. infantis) appear to be the strongest producers of folate, and both humans and rats have increased production of the nutrient when fed these strains.
+Note that folate is different from folic acid, a synthetic nutrient that is prevalent in prenatal vitamins.
+If you are pregnant or considering becoming pregnant, make sure to look for a supplement with folate and not folic acid.
+My favorite is Seeking Health Optimal Prenatal.

 Biotin is important for cell growth and for the metabolism of fat, protein, and carbohydrates.
 Evidence suggests that biotin is absorbed from both dietary and bacterial sources.
 Researchers have found that fecal concentrations of biotin are higher than what would be expected based on intake from food.
 This suggests that something is happening with the gut flora to produce the B vitamin.
 Bifidobacterium species are effective producers of biotin, with B. bifidum producing the most biotin.
 This may provide us with an important non-food source of biotin.